highlight/highlight/blog-content/the-complete-guide-to-opentelemetry-in-next-js.md

 - Exception Tracking: Errors are automatically captured within traces by the framework
 - Simplified Setup: [@vercel/otel](https://vercel.com/docs/observability/otel-overview) eliminates the need to manually configure OpenTelemetry SDKs, exporters, and instrumentations

 By the end of this tutorial, you'll have all the observability data you need to be proactively notified when something goes wrong, troubleshoot issues quickly, and fix performance bottlenecks in the critical parts of your code.

 ### Installing OpenTelemetry in Next.js

-In the past, we've covered instrumenting Next.js with `@vercel/otel` in our [blog on using @vercel/otel in Next.js](./lw5-vercel-otel-nextjs-tracing.md).
+We've covered instrumenting Next.js with `@vercel/otel` in our [blog post on using @vercel/otel in Next.js](./lw5-vercel-otel-nextjs-tracing.md).
 While `@vercel/otel` is a simpler option for many applications, it may not give you full control over the OpenTelemetry SDKs.
 Today, we'll go through a complete guide to setting up OpenTelemetry from scratch, explaining the configuration options along the way.